The Open Organisation of Lockpickers: Lock bumping

 In 2005, the technique of lock bumping was brought to public attention when members of TOOOL first drafted a white paper describing the technique, then went on a Dutch national television show, Nova, to describe the technique to the general public.
 TOOOL has since cooperated with consumer groups in testing the resistance of various locks to the technique.

 Events

-TOOOL is responsible for hosting or co-hosting many of the lockpicking areas of popular hacker conferences around the world including Defcon and HOPE.
-The European branch of TOOOL also hosts its own conference and competition, LockCon and Dutch Open.
+TOOOL is responsible for hosting or co-hosting many of the lockpicking areas of popular hacker conferences around the world including DEF CON and HOPE.
+The Netherlands branch of TOOOL also hosts its own conference and competition—LockCon and the Dutch Open.
 The Dutch Open began in 2008 and is held during LockCon.

 TOOOL attracted media attention when it hosted a "Love Picking" event to preserve locks on the Brooklyn Bridge.